Brylka – TooDee – PanicPost

 Although the colors look right, the contrast does not.

-The obvious choice would be using the RRT viewer in Blender to match the viewer in Nuke, but by default the implementation of OCIO in Blender is misleading here.
+The obvious choice would be using the RRT viewer in Blender to match the viewer in Nuke, but by default, the implementation of OCIO in Blender is misleading here.
 And the results too.

 Colormanagement gone bad.

-After finding out how to start Blender with full OCIO support, I did a another render with a different HDR from Madrid.
+After finding out how to start Blender with full OCIO support, I did another render with a different HDR from Madrid.
 The church is directly next to El Prado.
 The HDR and textures are converted to ACEScg.

-With the right OCIO settings the Colormanagement in Blender looks like this.
+With the right OCIO settings, the Colormanagement in Blender looks like this.

 Blender OCIO 1.0.3 sRGB Viewer